We compiled the list of artists who created the designs of the coins and banknotes of Republic of Türkiye.

 10 and 5 Kuruş coins bearing the crescent and a star on their obverse were released.
 The circulation coins set of 1 Lira, 50, 25, 10 and 5 Kuruş gained a layout consistency.

 He submitted his work to the contest organized in 1934 for the new coins with the new alphabet.
-His models won second place by the jury’s decision, but were sent to the capital for consideration.
+Although his models initially won second place in the jury’s decision, they were also sent to the capital for further consideration.
 Eventually his models were used for the 100 Kuruş pieces.

 Nermin Faruki is among the first women sculptors of the Turkish Republic(*1).
 She submitted models for the coin design contest of 1934 and after the competition ended, she criticised the selected designs for not being contemporary.
 Her and Artist Ali Cemal’s comments were published in the newspapers of the period.